 |Sulfur Dioxide||Pungent, irritating|

-The good news is that all of these wastewater odors can be controlled with the right treatment plan.
-Evoqua offers a wide range of solutions and services that can be optimized to prevent and eliminate odors in your wastewater.
-As a result, you can effectively eliminate odor complaints and protect the public health.
+The good news is that all of these wastewater odors can be controlled with the right treatment solution.
+Evoqua offers a wide range of equipment and services to effectively control odors in your wastewater system.
+As a result, you can eliminate odor complaints, reduce corrosion and protect public health.